isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-01-09-Second-Reading-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-and-Finance-on-Supreme-Court-of-Judicature-Amendment-Bill.md

 </ol>

 {:start="7"}
-7. It has also been noted - and here I quote again -“[d]espite being in its infancy, the SICC is proving to be a key contributor to international construction law jurisprudence…”. <sup>[3]</sup>
+7. It has also been noted - and here I quote again -“*[d]espite being in its infancy, the SICC is proving to be a key contributor to international construction law jurisprudence*…”. <sup>[3]</sup>

 {:start="8"}